Understanding why you can't hear your doorbell ring inside your house

 If you have a Ring Video Doorbell Pro, you can troubleshoot insufficient power issues here.

-Important: The one exception is the Ring Video Doorbell Wired (2021 release).
+Please note that the one exception to this is the Ring Video Doorbell Wired (2021).
 If you have this doorbell, even though it’s hardwired, you won’t hear your internal doorbell ring unless you connect a Ring Chime or Ring Chime Pro.

-You will still get notifications from your Ring Video Doorbell Wired (2021 release) from the Ring app and from your Alexa device if you have the Ring Skill connected.
-To get more information on the Ring Video Doorbell Wired, click here.
+You will still get notifications from your Ring Video Doorbell Wired (2021 release) from the Ring app, and from your Alexa device if you have the Ring Skill connected.